SickRickX2/appunti/CyberSec/Database security.md

 >An end user who owns database objects as aprt of an application

 >[!tip] End user
->An end user who operates on databse objects via a particular a
+>An end user who operates on databse objects via a particular application but does not own any of the database objects.

+>[!tip] Administrator
+>User who has administrative responsability for part or all of the database

+### Inference
+Inference, as it relates to database security, is the process of performing **authorized queries** and **deducing unauthorized information** from the legitimate responses received.

+A user that knows the structure of the Inventory tbale and who knows that the view tables maintain the **same row order** as ithe inventory table is then able to merge the two view.